The curvy Trollstigen is Norway's Most Famous Road

-Tucked deep into the mountains off the western coast of Norway, the Trollstigen Mountain Road is one of Norway's most dramatic and most visited attractions.
-Dangerous conditions here include the incline, narrow driving space, and the poor traction and visibility that come with rain and fog.
-It's one of the famous scenic drives in Norway.
-The route is known for its 11 hair-raising hairpin turns and steep, 9% gradient.
-Yet despite the dangers of the one-lane road.
+Trollstigen Mountain Road is one of Norway's most dramatic and most visited attractions, featuring dangerous conditions such as inclines, narrow driving space, and poor traction and visibility in rain and fog.
+It's one of the famous scenic drives in Norway, known for its 11 hair-raising hairpin turns and a steep 10% gradient.
+Yet, despite the dangers of the one-lane road.